bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Challenge 2 Answer." />
 </p>

-So we&apos;ll get those document in there, and then we need to loop.
-Used your loop here, so we need a for var i equals 0, or i is less than menu links.length, i plus plus.
+<p>So we&apos;ll get those document in there, and then we need to loop.
+Used
+your loop here, so we need a for var i equals 0, or i is less than menu links.length, i plus plus.
 Hopefully you&apos;re getting used to writing loops now.
 Then in here we&apos;re going to put an event listener on each